aman77707/heroku_test_application/README.md

   improvement it has definitely achored me at a position from where I can take this project from a sample
   POC to a completely built working website as an e-commerce platform.

+## TechStack:
+  The application has a backend that uses these key technologies:
+  * Flask framework
+  * Flask Sqlalchemy ORM
+  * Flask-CORS
+  * AUTH0
+  * JWT

 ## Dependencies and hosting instructions:
 ### Carry out the following steps:
   * Once, the repository has been cloned in a local environment, navigate to the repository root which contains